douglasmiranda/ddpt/README.md

 # Django Project Template

-This is a template for Django Projects.
-Ready to run with Docker, with development and production settings.
+Template for Django Projects - From development with `docker-compose` to production with Docker Swarm (`docker stack deploy`).

 - [Django Project Template](#django-project-template)
   - [Features](#features)